 Exams for French, German, Latin, Russian, and Spanish are online and can be taken throughout the year.
 Incoming first-year students who are interested in continuing one of these languages in the fall semester should take the placement exam by June 30th.
 Some placement exams are available following the fall semester as well.

 For the French, German, Russian, or Spanish exam, go to https://romancelanguages.nd.edu/about/placements/online-placement-exam-instructions/.
 Please read all of the instructions before you start the Placement Exam at the bottom of the page.

 For the Latin exam, go to http://classics.nd.edu/offsite-resources.

 If you are interested in taking ancient Greek, please email the Department of Classics at firstname.lastname@example.org.

-Placement exams for Chinese, Japanese, and Korean are given at 9:00 am on the Friday of Welcome Weekend.
-Please register by June 30th to take one of these exams.
+Placement exams for Chinese, Japanese, and Korean are given on campus during Welcome Week.
+Please register by August 1st to take one of these exams.